NC Reed Sensor R2B, Standard Size

 Other Special Configurations: Lower Static Contact Resistance, Dynamic Contact Resistance Limit, Higher Insulation Resistance, Special Release Limits, Gold plated leads.

-Usage Notes
+🛠️Usage Notes

 Here are some of the recommended usage notes to ensure maximum durability of this product.
 The complete usage notes are available here.

-Ampere Turn Selection
+Ampere Turn Selection for your Application

 |

-For any application, it is important to select the correct Ampere Turn (AT) or magnetic sensitivity of a Reed Switch, Reed Sensor or
+Selecting the appropriate Ampere Turn (AT) or magnetic sensitivity for a Reed Switch, Reed Sensor, or Magnet Sensor is crucial in any

 Continue reading